-The Navy should evaluate other mission packages that could be modularized and employed by LCSs and noncombatant ships.
 Using noncombatant ships for military missions such as mine clearing or maritime security will require augmenting the ships' civilian crew with military personnel and establishing legal arrangements to enable the ship to use force to defend itself and other ships during military operations.
 These arrangements have already been made with the Afloat Forward Staging Base-Interim (AFSB-I) USS Ponce, which conducts mine clearing and partner training today as a noncombatant ship in the Arabian Gulf.

-Expand the mission package concept beyond LCS
+Expand the mission package concept beyond the LCS

 The mission package concept should be expanded and separated from only being associated with the LCS program.
-This would enable more of the U.S. National Fleet to contribute to day-to-day operations and enable noncombatant ships to do SSC missions that otherwise would fall to large surface combatants.
+This would enable more of the U.S. National Fleet to contribute to dayto-day operations and enable noncombatant ships to do SSC missions that otherwise would fall to large surface combatants.
 The self-contained combination of operators and equipment associated with mission packages enables these capabilities to be deployed on other Navy, Coast Guard, and Department of Transportation ships.

 Some elements of the planned LCS mission packages will not be practical to integrate or use on support ships due to performance limitations or because the ships lack appropriate communication or command and control systems.
-For example, the ASW mission package's specialized handling equipment and command and control requirements make it difficult to integrate onto a ship such as a JHSV or AFSB.
+For example, the ASW mission package's specialized handling equipment and command and control requirements make it difficult to integrate onto a ship such as an EPF or ESB.
 Other mission packages or parts of packages, however, can be used on other ships with little modification.
 Systems like mine hunting and clearing UUVs can be operated independently from a wide range of ships and their data uploaded to command and control systems later.
 The SUW mission package's RHIBs and helicopters can operate from a wide range of support ships.
-JHSVs and AFSBs in particular will be equipped with communications and command and control systems to enable the ship to coordinate maritime security operations with other ships.
+EPFs and ESBs in particular will be